TomPace101/nanopore_diffusion/notes.md

 to contain these scripts (and the comparison script), and a "validation" directory in data to hold the expected results, for comparison to what will be generated in data/postproc/validation.
+Not in src: we probably just need a "scripts" directory in general, for other cases where I have to generate data.

 # anisotropy
 - fickian_unhomog